 (3) A new subsection (e) is added to read as follows:

-“(e) Notwithstanding section 4(c)(20), a Class A operator may be issued an operator license that permits it to conduct sports wagering over the internet or through mobile applications or through other digital platforms that is not initiated and received, or otherwise made, exclusively within the physical confines of its single approved sports wagering facility; provided, that it conduct such wagering within 2 blocks of its single approved sports wagering facility; provided further, that it does not conduct such wagering within the physical confines of a different Class A operator’s single approved sports wagering facility.”.
+“(e) Notwithstanding section 4(c)(20), a Class A operator may apply to operate sports wagering conducted over the internet, through mobile applications, or through other digital forms, but not through a physical location, outside of the physical confines of its approved sports wagering facility, within 2 blocks of its designated facility; provided, that the sports wagering conducted by a Class A operator over the internet, through mobile applications, or through other digital forms may not function within the physical confines of a different Class A operator’s designated facility.”.

-(c)(i) Section 315(c)(2) (D.C.
+(c)(1) Section 315(c)(2) (D.C.
 Official Code § 36-621.15(c)(2)) is repealed.

-(ii) This subsection shall apply as of January 30, 2019.
+(2) This subsection shall apply as of January 30, 2019.